UESENPAI/uesenpai/README.md

 I build strange systems, questionable prototypes, and interactive experiments designed to answer one simple question:

-> What happens when we are forced to choose
+> What happens when we are forced to choose?

 Most of my projects involve abnormal conditions.